hedyhli/starcli/README.md

 ```

 Note that if you do something like `>1000` not many repos can have
-more than 1000 and is created within 100 days, to specify date of creation, use `--date`, see below.
+more than 1000 and is created within around 200 days,
+to specify date of creation, use `--date-created`, see below.

 ### Specify the date of creation

 Want to find newer, older, or just created repos?
-Just use `--date` or `-d`, and then
+Just use `--date-created` or `-d`, and then
 provide a date in ISO8601 format: yyyy-mm-dd

 For example, to 1st January 2014, use:
 ```
-starcli --date 2014-01-01
+starcli --date-created 2014-01-01
 ```

 ### Limit the number of results shown